santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 1/Planning.md

 | Final Notes on Flow                                     | Start by challenging conventional segmentation and setting up why we need a new framework; Move into where JTBD came from historically, but only in service to clarifying its modern relevance; Outline the fundamentals of the framework, showing how it redefines needs and solves real problems; Provide examples to ground the theory in reality; Connect it all to product innovation, strategy, and future directions—highlighting the framework’s practical power; Close with key takeaways and stress the importance of citations and deeper research.
 This structure avoids the rigid bullet-by-bullet sequence from either the spec or the research.
 Instead, it blends all must-cover topics into a naturally flowing narrative, from the problem (misguided segmentation) → solution (JTBD) → proof (examples) → broader strategic application → final wrap-up.                                                                                                                                                                                                                                                         |
 ## Task 1.3: Initial Draft

 Despite collecting vast amounts of customer data, companies often struggle with innovation success.
 The culprit?
 An over-reliance on demographic research that reveals *who* buys products but fails to uncover *why* purchases occur.
-Clayton Christensen, renowned innovation expert and author of "Competing Against Luck," observed that firms "know more about their customers than ever, yet innovation success remains hit-or-miss" because they focus on correlations in data instead of the causal mechanism behind purchases (Christensen et al., 2016).
+Clayton Christensen, renowned innovation expert and author of "Competing Against Luck," observed that companies "know more about their customers than ever, yet innovation success remains hit-or-miss" because they focus on correlations in data instead of the causal mechanism behind purchases (Christensen et al., 2016).

 The Jobs to Be Done (JTBD) framework addresses this gap by shifting focus from customer attributes to customer objectives.
 Rather than asking "What kind of person would buy this product?"
 JTBD asks "What job is the customer trying to accomplish?"
-This perspective recognizes that customers essentially "hire" products and services to help them make progress or solve problems in specific situations (HBS Online, 2020).
+This perspective recognises that customers essentially "hire" products and services to help them make progress or solve problems in specific situations (HBS Online, 2020).
 When a product performs this job well, customers rehire it; when it performs poorly, they "fire" it and look for alternatives (Christensen et al., 2016).

 The roots of Jobs to Be Done thinking trace back decades in marketing theory.
 Harvard professor Theodore Levitt famously observed: "People don't want to buy a quarter-inch drill.
 They want a quarter-inch hole!"
 (Strategyn, n.d.).
 This insight shifted marketers' focus from product attributes to customer outcomes; the job that customers needed done.